 planning a Joshua Tree elopement | Joshua Tree elopement photographer

-Joshua Tree is all the rage in recent years.
-Couples - including us - flock to this unique desert from all over the world to elope!
+Joshua Tree is all the rage in recent years (well, okay, actually more like decades).
+Couples - including my husband and I - flock to this unique desert from all over the world each year to elope!
 There’s something incredible about the landscape: somehow between breaks in the barren desert beautiful things find their way through.
-And we’ve always been fans of a good underdog story.
+And I’ve always been a fan of a good underdog story.

-Having eloped ourselves, we figured we might have a unique perspective for those planning an elopement of their own - in Joshua Tree or anywhere else!
-In this post we’ll incorporate some shots of our own elopement process + some from a recent intimate wedding in Joshua Tree!
+Having eloped myself, I figured I might have a unique perspective for those planning an elopement of their own - in Joshua Tree/ Yucca Valley or anywhere else!
+In this post I’ll incorporate some shots of our own elopement process + some from a few intimate weddings in Joshua Tree!

 1. Finding an officiant: this step is one of the less glamorous parts of planning a elopement but technically the most important!
 If your paperwork doesn’t get filed, you didn’t elope - you just went on vacation and gave each other jewelry.
 In an officiant, you need someone that is highly organized, personable, available, and able to travel to your elopement spot. because we planned things pretty short notice, we weren’t able to find someone that met all of those requirements within our budget. if you can’t find one that suits your budget, style, or availability you can do what we did: go to the county courthouse!
 We did this in LA the day before we went to Joshua Tree, because it fit our availability, was super affordable + we were sure the paperwork would get filed correctly.